pypa/packaging.python.org/source/guides/tool-recommendations.rst

 setuptools.

-For packages with :term:`extension modules <extension module>`, you may use setuptools, but consider using a build system dedicated to the language the extension is written in, such as Meson or CMake for C/C++, or Cargo for Rust, and bridging this build system to Python using a dedicated build backend:
+For packages with :term:`extension modules <extension module>`, you may use setuptools.
+However, you can also use a build system with dedicated support for the language the extension is written in.
+For example, you could choose Meson or CMake for C, C++, Fortran and many other compiled languages; or Cargo for Rust specifically.
+You can then bridge this build system to Python using a dedicated build backend:

 - :ref:`meson-python` for Meson,